Skip to content

 Measuring On-Time Delivery

-Indeed, the best way to measure your shipping operations is to use on-time delivery key performance indicators (KPI).
-With KPIs you can best evaluate both your operation’s efficiency and effectiveness.
-Specifically, these KPI metrics measure the percentage of orders delivered on or before the promised delivery date.
-For a detailed explanation of KPIs related to on-time performance, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted.
+In ecommerce, on-time delivery (OTD) is key to customer satisfaction and loyalty.
+For businesses to keep improving their service levels, they must measure their performance, particularly delivery exceptions.
+The best way to do this is to use OTD key performance indicators (KPIs).
+For instance in ecommerce, you can use an OTD metric to assess the efficiency and effectiveness of shipping operations by quantifying the percentage of orders delivered on or before the promised date.
+For a more detailed explanation of KPIs related to on-time performance, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted.

-9 Common Mistakes When Measuring eCommerce On-Time Delivery.
+3. Nine Common Mistakes When Measuring Ecommerce On-Time Delivery.

 When using faulty or summary shipment status data, businesses lose visibility into actual delivery performance.
 This results in your operations underestimating or overestimating delivery efficiency.
 For instance, lets take the example of a delivery carrier that does not provide a weather exception scan and the package is delivered late.
 This results in two issues.
 First, the customer does not get a timely alert that their package may be delayed.
-Second, when shippers do a root cause analysis on these types of late packages, they can only conclude that the carrier delivery network was at fault.
+Second, when shippers do a root cause analysis on these types of late packages, they can only conclude that the carrier delivery network was at fault, not that it was a weather issue.

 If vital pieces of information are missing from a tracking system, businesses may struggle to identify areas for improvement.
 Also, they will fail to gain a comprehensive understanding of their overall delivery performance.
 For example, if a carrier or tracking system does not provide the final delivery status of a package.
 Do you just assume the package got delivered or do you treat this package as a delayed delivery?

 Measuring against an incorrect promise date can lead businesses to believe they are doing better or worse than they actually are.
-As a result, it is a challenge for shippers to optimize costs.
+As a result, it is a challenge for shippers to optimize costs and service levels.
 Worse, they think they are doing well on on-time performance, but their customers are disappointed.
 For example, an order fulfillment operation may internally measure all their orders against a 3 day click-to-delivery standard.
-However, if their shipping operation is promising customers next-day delivery, this results in customer dissatisfaction even though the order fulfillment operation is meeting their three day standard.
+However, what if the shipping operation is promising customers next-day delivery?
+This results in customer dissatisfaction even though the order fulfillment operation is meeting their three day standard.

 When businesses don’t account for the time it takes to process, pick and pack orders, they risk over promising delivery estimates.
 As a result this leads to disappointed customers.
 For example, if a company promises two-day delivery but takes three days to process an order before shipping it out, this results in late deliveries despite the carrier meeting their transit time commitments.